OUR BOARD

 Rob Ashley Madziva

-The Association of Digital Finance Practitioners (ADFP) Tanzania
+Association of Digital Finance Practitioners Tanzania

 Rob has over 20 years’ business development and consultancy experience at C-suite level in Digital Financial Services, Payments, Oil & Gas, Banking, Media & Entertainment, Telecoms, Agriculture, Health, and Public Sectors across 20 African Markets.
 After working in the corporate world for over 15 years, Rob founded Digital Mobile Africa (DMA) Limited after seeing the opportunities for impact and growth in Africa lay in the Financially excluded, especially in rural areas where Agriculture is the biggest economic activity with a potential for changing lives.
 DMA is a data-driven last mile FinTech for Smallholder Agribusiness, MSME Retail Merchant and Regional Payments Specialist Consulting Company.